The EKCO add-on is a utility tool to perform maintenance operations on a kURL cluster.

 EKCO adds an admission controller that can be configured to override container images in pods.

 podImageOverrides property as an array of strings in the format

 ekco-reboot.service to safely unmount pod volumes before the system shutdown.

 This service runs

 /opt/ekco/shutdown.sh when it is stopped, which happens automatically when the system begins to shutdown.

 The shutdown script deletes pods on the current node that mount volumes provisioned by Rook and cordons the node.

 This happens automatically when the system starts after docker is running.

 This script uncordons the node.

-The shutdown script may fail to complete because it depends on services running on the node to be available to delete pods, but these services may already be shutting down.
-To avoid race conditions, manually run the ekco-reboot service's shutdown script prior to proceeding with system shutdown or reboot:
+The shutdown script can fail to complete because it depends on services running on the node to be available to delete pods, but these services can be shutting down already.
+To avoid race conditions, manually run the ekco-reboot service's shutdown script before proceeding with the system shutdown or reboot: